 Difference Between a Brand Voice and Tone

-The major difference between your brand voice and brand tone of voice is that your brand voice represents your brand’s unique perspectives and what you stand for.
+The major difference between your brand voice and brand tone of voice is that your brand voice represents your unique perspectives and what you stand for.
 It is more consistent and it’s a part of your permanent brand identity.

 On the other hand, your brand tone of voice is most often influenced by the purpose of the particular piece of content.